shakacode/react_on_rails/react_on_rails_pro/CONTRIBUTING.md

 When you use a relative path, be sure to run the above `yarn` command whenever you change the node package for react-on-rails.

 #### Example: Testing NPM changes with the dummy app
-1. Add `console.log('Hello!')` [here](https://github.com/shakacode/react-on-rails-renderer/blob/more_test_and_docs/node_package/src/ReactOnRailsProVmRenderer.js#L6) in `react_on_rails/node_package/src/ReactOnRailsProVmRenderer.js` to confirm we're getting an update to the node package.
+1. Add `console.log('Hello!')` [here](https://github.com/shakacode/react_on_rails_pro/blob/more_test_and_docs/packages/vm-renderer/src/ReactOnRailsProVmRenderer.js#L6) in `react_on_rails/packages/vm-renderer/src/ReactOnRailsProVmRenderer.js` to confirm we're getting an update to the node package.
-2. Run the install script `npm run install-react-on-rails` in `react_on_rails_pro/spec/dummy` to copy over our changes to the dummy app.
-Alternatively, you can run `rm -rf node_modules/react-on-rails && npm i 'file:../../../'` in `react_on_rails/spec/dummy/client`.
-Our NPM changes are now available in the dummy app.
+2. The "postinstall" script of "spec/dummy/client" calls "yarn link react-on-rails" to setup a sym link to the parent package.
 3. Refresh the browser if the server is already running or start the server using `foreman start` from `react_on_rails/spec/dummy` and navigate to `http://localhost:5000/`.
 You will now see the `Hello!` message printed in the browser's console.

 _Note: you don't have to build the NPM package since it is used only with node runtime and its source code is exactly what is executed when you run it._